 The Data Sharing Customer Journey is outlined below and consists of five stages: Set Up, Consent, Consent Management, Revocation and Off-Boarding.
 We now examine these stages and their requirements.
 You must familiarise yourself with the regulatory requirements for GDPR and PSD2 at each stage.

 These are shown illustratively, and we use this pattern within these guidelines, although we recognise that this is not linear.
 This journey should be regarded as one overall experience and will vary from TPP to TPP.
 TPPs should consider how each part can work alongside the next, and not in separation.
-It is important that the number of screens is kept to a minimum, and how this journey is designed to feel intuitive and seamless.
+It is important that the number of screens is kept to a minimum, and the journey is designed to feel intuitive and seamless.
 All wireframes have been created to illustrate the key principles of the customer journey and illustrate important regulatory points only.

 - Set Up.
-This includes having sight of the TPPs Privacy Notice, which amongst other things, must confirm details of any onward sharing of personal data and importantly the recipients or categories of recipients who will receive that data.
+This includes having sight of the TPPs Privacy Notice, which must confirm details of any onward sharing of personal data and importantly: the recipients or categories of recipients who will receive that data.
 It must also include agreeing to a set of terms and conditions which confirm the provision of services being offered.
 Setting up a new service should not only be simple, but the key terms of the service being offered and the use of, and the lawful basis for processing personal data must be clear and transparent to the customer prior to any personal data being processed This is where GDPR comes to the fore.

 The relationship between GDPR & PSD2